kkalaria16/SenseSaaS/README.md

 ![SenseSaaS Banner](banner.png)

-SenseSaaS is a universal alternative interface designed to revolutionize the way users interact with SaaS platforms.
-It provides a conversational interface for users to interact with SaaS applications.
-By serving as an intelligent add-on layer, it completely eliminates the need for users to navigate through complex traditional interfaces.
+SenseSaaS is a universal AI Agent Interface designed to revolutionize how users interact with SaaS platforms.
+By serving as an intelligent add-on layer, it completely eliminates the learning curve associated with complex software, allowing users to navigate, query, and operate any application using natural language.

 > **Note**: This repository serves as a reference implementation of the Agentic Framework, demonstrated here using a **Retail Analytics** domain.
 The core architecture is domain-agnostic and can be adapted to any SaaS vertical (CRM, ERP, HRM, Field Service, etc.).